 The benefit-cost analysis provides an indication of the economic desirability of a scenario, but results must be weighed by decision-makers along with the assessment of other effects and impacts.
 Projects are considered cost-effective if the benefit-cost ratio is greater than 1.0.
 The larger the ratio number, the greater the benefits per unit cost.
-The BCA Analysis for this Project resulted in a benefit-cost ratio of 2.2.
-Results of the benefit-cost analysis are included in Table 5.
+Results of the benefit-cost analysis are included in Table 6.